 H.264 Encoding Options

 The RTMP protocol only works with the video codec H.264.
-Streaming services like Twitch and Mixer will have similar optimal settings for the Video Stream Out TOP.
+Streaming services like Twitch and Youtube will have similar optimal settings for the Video Stream Out TOP.
 A search term like "twitch optimal streaming settings" will usually do the trick to get an up-to-date answer.
 Reference the Video Streaming User Guide for some general comparisons.